Bad credit is like a dark cloud hanging over your head.

 1. Check your credit report

 The first thing you have to do before you get on your merry way to start apartment hunting is to give your credit history a prolonged read.
-You want to be absolutely sure that there aren’t any errors or inaccurate information.
+You want to be sure that there aren’t any errors or inaccurate information.
 Get your report and score for free from Credit Karma and Credit Sesame.

 Sometimes, bad credit results from occurrences that are beyond your control.
 It could be a job loss, medical bills, a divorce, or some other situation.
 If so, you should write a letter of explanation which explains the situations that lead to negative credit history.
 Landlords often will take this into consideration if it’s reasonable.